Barefoot: Hiking

-Barefoot hikers claim that they feel a sense of communion with the earth and enjoy the sheer pleasure of feeling more of the world with their feet.
+Barefoot hikers assert that they feel a sense of communion with the earth and enjoy the sheer pleasure of feeling more of the world with their feet.
 There are several clubs throughout North America practicing regular barefoot hikes, including the Barefoot Hikers of Minnesota, Seattle Barefoot Hikers, East Bay Barefoot Hikers, the Barefoot Hikers and Grass Walkers of Greater Kansas City, and the Barefoot Hikers of Connecticut.
 This is in part also undertaken to be reminiscent of former slaves, who were often forced to remain barefoot at all times (see above).
 Two sisters, Lucy and Susan Letcher, hiked approximately two-thirds of the 2,175 mi Appalachian Trail barefoot from June 21, 2000, to October 3, 2001.
 On November 12, 2010, 2,500 people in Mahabubnagar, India, participated in a barefoot walk, which was recognized by Guinness World Records as the world's largest.

 In European nations, including Austria, Denmark, France, Germany, Hungary, Italy, Switzerland, and the United Kingdom, there are barefoot parks or walks.
 These parks are kept clean and maintained on a regular basis, so that barefoot hiking can be done in an environment suitable for people who are habitually shod.
 Barefoot parks usually include a lot of adventure stations, allowing visitors to experience the feeling of soil textures underfoot; to wade through rivers, mud, brooks, or ponds; and to exercise foot gymnastics, balancing, and climbing.
 The Barfußpfad (barefoot trail) at Bad Sobernheim in Germany attracts over 100,000 visitors annually and has seen approximately 1 million visitors since its inception in 1999.

 This concept was first developed in the 19th century by Sebastian Kneipp, one of the founders of the Naturopathic medicine movement.
 He believed that applying your feet to a range of natural stimuli would have therapeutic benefits.
 This is related to the ancient practice of reflexology, practiced in China for thousands of years for relaxation and to promote longevity.

 Seoul, South Korea, has 158 barefoot parks, allowing people to relax in a natural environment.